nephio-project/docs/content/en/docs/neo-porch/2_concepts/porch_concepts.md

 Using Kubernetes Roles and RoleBindings, a user can apply role-based access control to limit the operations an actor (other user, service account) can perform.
 For example, access can be segregated to restrict who can:

-* register and unregister repositories
+* register and unregister repositories.
-* create a new draft package revision and propose it for publication
+* create a new draft package revision and propose it for publication.
-* approve (or reject) the a proposed package revision
+* approve (or reject) the a proposed package revision.
-* clone packages from a specific upstream repository
+* clone packages from a specific upstream repository.
-* perform bulk operations (using package variants, scripts, user-developed client, etc.) such as rolling out upgrade of downstream packages, including rollouts across multiple downstream repositories
+* perform bulk operations (using package variants, scripts, user-developed client, etc.) such as rolling out upgrade of downstream packages, including rollouts across multiple downstream repositories.

 ### Porch Architecture